 How is the organisation going to respond and communicate to the public?

-Nowadays, reporting, both organic and press-organized, is much quicker than ever before.
+Nowadays, reporting, both organic and press-organised, is much quicker than ever before.
 Having a timely statement out is crucial.
 Having key messages ready for different scenarios, as well as crisis scenarios that are yet to be fully defined, can help.
 Don’t expect to rely on your corporate website, which may be down due to the crisis or may be out of service because of high-traffic levels.
-Social media channels such as Twitter and Facebook may much more effective, instead.
+Social media channels such as X and Facebook may much more effective, instead.
 Don’t neglect to use the traditional media channels, such as the press, either.
 Maintaining a professional and polite rapport with them won’t necessarily win you a positive reporting, but it’s important to avoid giving them ammunition that can damage your reputation.

 Have a disciplined approach to PR lined out in a set of rules.

 Just as you require a leader to manage the resources and the team, you also need someone who is in charge of dealing with the press.
 Avoid letting others speak on social media or with the press about the incident, as you need someone who won’t lie or try to spin the situation and who will only comment on verifiable information.
-Similarly, there must be care taken to ensure that the communication isn’t joking or minimizing the situation.
+Similarly, there must be care taken to ensure that the communication isn’t joking or minimising the situation.

 Do you have the resources ready at your disposal?

 Your crisis management plan will take time, effort, and resources to carry out, and your team will need the basics to keep things running.
 Know what you need and ensure that you have it set aside and your team knows how to access it so that the leaders aren’t constantly having to help them find it.

 With the checklist above, your organisation can be more prepared for a crisis situation.
 Effective major incident planning is also about highlighting the issues you need to further work on.
 The training and readiness of your team is paramount amongst those, and courses from Kiasu Crisis Management can ensure just that.